Cutie Honey Universe

-Cutie Honey Universe is a 2018 anime television series directed by Akitoshi Yokoyama at Production Reed (now Ashi Productions).
+Cutie Honey Universe is a Japanese anime television series produced by Production Reed (now Ashi Productions).
 It is the fifth animated project based on Go Nagai's Cutie Honey manga franchise, celebrating the author's 50th anniversary as a manga artist.
 The series began airing in Japan in April 2018 and is licensed in North America by Sentai Filmworks.

 Plot

-Honey Kisaragi is an android fitted with the Airborne Element Fixing Device, which allows her to transform into the warrior of love, Cutie Honey, among other forms.
+Honey Kisaragi is an android fitted with the Atmospheric Element Condenser (translated as the "Airborne Element Fixing Device" for the US release), which allows her to transform into the warrior of love, Cutie Honey, among other forms.
 When her father is killed by the evil Panther Claw organisation, Honey teams up with the PCIS (Panther Claw Criminal Investigative Services) to fight against them, unaware that its key investigator, Inspector Genet, is really Panther Claw's leader, Sister Jill.